 The quality of an item impacts how much a merchant may offer you for it—lower quality means lower prices.

-Item quality can be restored by an appropriate crafts-man.
-This usually requires 1 week per grade, though rare or delicate items may take longer.
+Item quality can be restored by an appropriate craftsman.
+This requires 1 week per grade—though rare or delicate items may take longer.

 |Worn to Pristine||50%|